KI7MT/wspr-analytics/README.md

 While there may be some `installable` packages, where warrented, the majority of activity will take place in [Jupyter Notebooks][], [IntelliJ IDEA][], running scripts or compiled applications from the command line.
-There will be no overarching application that performs all tasks, rather, a colletion of scripts and smaller apps one can choose to use if desired.
+There will be no overarching application that performs all tasks, rather, a collection of scripts and smaller apps one can choose to use if desired.

 ## Cross Platform Compatability

-The majority of the tools that will be used can run on Windows, Linux, or MacOS.
+The majority (if not all) of tools used can run on Windows, Linux, or MacOS.
 Windows, as always, presents a unique set of challanges, but will not left out of the mix.

 ## Data Sources and Processing

 The primary data source will be the monthly [WSPRNet Archives][].
 At present, there is no plan to pull nightly updates.
-That could change if a reasonble API implementation is identified.
+That could change if a reasonble API is identified.

 The WSPR CSV tools will be used to convert the raw CSV files into a format better suited for parallel processing, namely, [Parquet][].
 Read speeds, storage footprints, and ingestion improve dramativaly with this storage format.
-However, there is a drawback, one cannot simply view a binary format as they can with raw text files.
-The original CSV will remain in place, but all buulk processing will be pulled from [Parquet][].
+However, there is a drawback, one cannot simply view a binary file as they can with raw text files.
+The original CSV will remain in place, but all bulk processing will be pulled from [Parquet][].
 During these transformations is where [PyArrow][] + [PySpark][] will earn it's keep.

 A [PostgreSQL][] database server will be beeded.
 There are many ways to perform this installation (local, remote, [Dockerize PostgreSQL][], [PostgreSQL with Vagrant][], etc).
 Whichever method you chose, it will be used extensively by many of the apps and scripts.

 ## Presentation

 The presentation layer very much depends on the users needs.
-One may be writing a paper and only need specific data blocks presented in [Jupyter Notebooks][] while others are generating data for use with a [Full Stack Flask][] app.
+One may be writing a paper and only needs specific data blocks presented in [Jupyter Notebooks][] while others are generating data for use with a [Full Stack Flask][] app.
 No matter the case, examples will be provided to show how this can eaily be achived with the language framework we've chosen to use.
 See this example ([Flask-Pandas-App][]) to illistrate the point resepctive to Data Science.

 ## Documentation